📝 Seasonality and purchasing · ⏱️ 3 min read

 Dishes you should NEVER put on promotion

-• Fresh fish (sea bass, sole): Expensive and lots of trim loss
+• Fresh premium fish (sea bass, sole): Expensive with significant trim waste

 ⚠️ Heads up: